-Carr passing for at least two touchdowns for the 39th time in his career.
-Carr ranks third in franchise history with 38 such games and first through a player's first six seasons.
-Carr's 38 such games also are tied for 11th-most in NFL history through a player's first six seasons.
+Carr passing for at least two touchdowns for the 40th time in his career, which would tie for ninth-most in NFL history through a player's first six seasons.
+Carr ranks third in franchise history with 39 such games and first through a player's first six seasons.
+Carr's 39 such games also are tied for 11th-most in NFL history through a player's first six seasons.

-Carr passing for at least two touchdowns for the second consecutive game.
+Carr passing for at least two touchdowns for the third consecutive game.

-Carr passing for at least three touchdowns against the Houston Texans for the second consecutive game after tossing three in a 27-20 victory in Mexico City during the 2016 campaign.
+Carr passing for at least three touchdowns for the second consecutive game, marking the first time doing so since the 2015 campaign.